 The ancient stone walls, arches, and roaring fire at The Lord Crewe Arms are atmospheric and put you in the mood for a hearty banquet before you even make it to the restaurant.
 The vaulted Crypt bar is extremely inviting for drinks and is brimming with character with a huge fireplace, a cozy atmosphere, and the best ales around.

-There are two restaurants; The Larder and Bishop’s Dining Room both serving ‘proper’ unpretentious country grub.
+There are two restaurants.
+The Larder and Bishop’s Dining Room both serve ‘proper’ unpretentious country grub.

-Chef Simon Hick’s is in charge and specializes in food that is traditional with a contemporary twist and with a focus on local, seasonal produce which fits the whole feel of the place.
+Chef Simon Hick’s is in charge and specializes in traditional food with a contemporary twist and a focus on local, seasonal produce, which fits the whole feel of the place.
 He brings a passion for the homegrown to the tables and mouthwatering seasonal dishes from the kitchen garden and smokehouse.
 Expect hocks, shins, shanks, and steaks, ducks sizzling fireside, just picked veg and ‘Crewe’ smoked salmon.

 We love the location of The Lord Crewe Arms right in the middle of the countryside.
-We also love the gardens with picnic tables on the lawns to enjoy a summer pint and of course the inviting fireside Crypt bar – such a brilliant place to get sozzled on a cold night.
-This is the kind of hotel that you will come back to, if simply for the pre-dinner strolls around the village and along the windy footpaths near the hotel.
+We also love the gardens with picnic tables on the lawns to enjoy a summer pint and the inviting fireside Crypt bar.
+Such a brilliant place to get sozzled on a cold night.
+This is the kind of hotel you will return to if simply for the pre-dinner strolls around the village and along the windy footpaths near the hotel.